Positive combinatorial formulae for involution matrix loci and orbit harmonics: Good version: a positive combinatorial formula as an explicit graded refinement of

-\begin{lemma} $\rightshadow{d,\lambda}$ is well-defined, i.e. $\lambda/\mu\in\horipositive{d,\lambda}$. \end{lemma} \begin{proof} Similarly to the proof of Lemma~\ref{lem:left-shadow-map-well-def}, we describe how to construct $\lp{\lambda/\mu}$ according to $\lp{\lambda/\nu}$ intuitively.
-The construction needs two steps: \begin{itemize} \item Put a large light source on the left of $\lp{\lambda/\nu}$.
-It emits horizontal light rays rightwards.
-The heights of all the SE steps touched by these rays must be connected.
+It remains to show that $\lp{\lambda/\mu}\mid_{0 \le x \le n-2d+a}$ is weakly higher than the $x$-axis.
+Similarly to the proof of Lemma~\ref{lem:left-shadow-map-well-def}, we describe how to construct $\lp{\lambda/\mu}$ according to $\lp{\lambda/\nu}$ intuitively.
+The construction needs two steps: \begin{itemize} \item Put a large light source on the left of $\lp{\lambda/\nu}$ and let it emit horizontal light rays rightwards.
+Then the heights of all the SE steps touched by these rays must be connected, and their maximum is $0$.

 \sequence{1,-1,1,1,1,-1,1,-1,-1,-1,-1,-1,1,1,-1,-1,-1,-1,1,1,1,-1,1,-1,-1,-1} \gridscale{0.5}